sventec/nvim/README.md

 The tree-sitter executable is _not_ required unless parsers are being generated, which won't happen during normal use.
-After first installation, update and install parsers with `:TSUpdate`, or install all maintained parsers with `:TSInstall maintained`.
+After first installation, update and install parsers with `:TSUpdate`, or install all maintained parsers with `:TSInstall all`.

 As of 2022-05-27, `markdown` isn't in the list of maintained parsers, so you can install that parser as well with `:TSInstall markdown`.